tellowkrinkle/ponscripter-fork/docs/tutorial.md

 After such a definition is used, writing `myLabel` on its own is equivalent to writing `gosub *myLabel`, however, you will also be able to pass additional parameters to the function now, like `myLabel 1,2,3`.

-If a subroutine is called as a function with parameters, you may use `getparam` as the very first command inside the subroutine to retreive them:
+If a subroutine is called as a function with parameters, you may use `getparam` as the very first command inside the subroutine to retrieve them:
 ```
 getparam %x,$y,%z ; three params: number, string, number
 ```